 Another Jeffrey pine tree planting project completed on Rush Creek.
 Resoration work continues on Mono Lake's tributary streams, some that flow through City of Los Angeles land.

 Hiking high up in the Los Angeles watershed, 350 miles north of the city, in the high Sierra Nevada.

 A student takes a break to write in his OEC journal.

 Students observe the enginnering required to bring high-quality Sierra Nevada water to Los Angeles.
 A local diversion dam marks the transition between natural and urban watersheds.

-OE program activities include:
+Outdoor Education Center program activities include: